 Pro Tip: Your NREMT EMT Psychomotor Skill Sheet should be memorized with a strong understanding of all of the medical and trauma pathologies and treatments.

-Extra Pro Tip: it can help to rewrite the individual steps and instructions in your own words so that you really understand what you need to do (and how).
+Extra Pro Tip: It can help to rewrite the individual steps and instructions in your own words so that you really understand what you need to do (and how).
 If you’re unable to do that, you probably don’t understand things well enough and should seek guidance.

 EMT comforting and treating a patient on the side of the road